 Dangerous Times Will Come

 3 But recognize this: In the last days difficult and dangerous times will prevail.
-2 For men will be lovers of themselves, lovers of money, empty braggarts, contemptuous, blasphemers, disobedient to parents, ungrateful, unholy, 3 lacking natural affection, irreconcilable, slanderers, devoid of self-control, fierce, hostile to what is good, 4 traitors, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, 5 maintaining a form of piety, but denying its power.
+2 For men will be lovers of themselves, lovers of money, empty braggarts, contemptuous, blasphemers, disobedient to parents, ungrateful, unholy, 3 lacking natural affection, irreconcilable, slanderers, devoid of self-control, fierce, hostile to what is good, 4 traitors, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, 5 maintaining a form of piety but denying its power.
 Steer clear of them!
-6 For men like this1 creep into households and captivate foolish women who are loaded down with sins and led about by various lusts; 7 women who are always learning yet never able to come to an accurate knowledge of the truth.
-8 And just as Jannes and Jambres stood against Moses, so too these stand against the truth—men of corrupt minds, unapproved and rejected in regard to the faith.
-9 But they will make no further progress, for their foolishness will soon become evident to all, just as the foolishness of Jannes and Jambres did.2
+6 For men like this1 creep into households and captivate foolish women who are loaded down with sins and led about by various lusts; 7 women who are always learning, yet never able to come to an accurate understanding of the truth.
+8 And just as Jannes and Jambres stood against Moses, so too these stand against the truth—men of corrupt minds, unapproved and rejected as regards the faith.
+9 But they will make no further progress, for their foolishness will become evident to all, just as that of Jannes and Jambres did.2

 10 You, on the other hand, have closely followed my teaching, my way of life, my purpose, faith, longsuffering, love, and perseverance.
-11 And you also know the persecutions and afflictions I experienced in Antioch, Iconium, and Lystra—the kinds of persecution I endured, and how the Lord delivered me from them all!
+11 And you also know the persecutions and afflictions I experienced in Antioch, Iconium, and Lystra—what sorts of persecution I endured, and how the Lord delivered me out of them all.
 12 Yes, and all who desire to live a godly life in Christ Jesus will suffer persecution.
 13 But evil men and impostors will go from bad to worse, deceiving and being deceived.
 14 You, however, must continue in the things you have learned and of which you have become convinced, remembering3 those from whom you learned them, 15 and how from childhood you have known the sacred Scriptures, which are able to make you wise for salvation through faith in4 Christ Jesus.
-16 All Scripture is God-breathed, and is therefore profitable for teaching, reproof, correction, and training5 in righteousness, 17 so that the man of God may be complete, thoroughly equipped for every good work.
+16 All Scripture is God-breathed, and is therefore profitable for teaching, reproof, correction, and training5 in righteousness, 17 so that the man of God may stand complete, thoroughly equipped for every good work.

 - Lit.
 And avoid these, for of these are those who